SkylineCommunications/dataminer-docs/connector-help/connector_help/Tredess FS.md

 There are several **known issues** in the device:

 - The device returns **GENERIC_ERROR** when you try to set event configurations.
-- Some parameters that are included in the MIB are not available on the device: **rfinput, echoCanceller, modLinearPrecorrection, modNonLinearPrecorrection, modEfficiencyImprovement, modClipping, modPrecorrectorLevels**,some parameters related to **synchronization**,and some **status parameters.**
+- Some parameters that are included in the MIB are not available on the device: **rfinput, echoCanceller, modLinearPrecorrection, modNonLinearPrecorrection, modEfficiencyImprovement, modClipping, modPrecorrectorLevels**, some parameters related to **synchronization**, and some **status parameters.**
 - **Elevated Power Threshold** and **Reduced Power Threshold:** When a set is performed via the MIB, the device responds with a **bad value** **error**.
 When the set is performed via protocol, the device does not respond.